fsat/akka-http-multipart-upload-tester/README.md

-# Repro for Akka HTTP Multipart Upload
+# Repro for Akka HTTP Multipart Upload + Download

-## Setup
+## Setup for Multipart Upload

 * Open 2 terminals.
 * Run the server on the first terminal: `sbt "run-main test.Server"`
-* Run the client on the second terminal: `sbt "run-main test.Client"`
+* Run the client on the second terminal: `sbt "run-main test.ClientUpload"`

 ## Observation